-There are 187 R&D labs within Boston's single 10-mile cluster (Figure 10).
-Most of these labs conduct R&D in five three-digit SIC code industries: computer programming and data processing, drugs, lab apparatus and analytical equipment, communications equipment, and electronic equipment.
+There are 187 R&D labs within Boston's single 10-mile cluster, as shown in Figure 10.34 Most of these labs conduct R&D in five three-digit SIC code industries - computer programming and data processing, drugs, lab apparatus and analytical equipment, communications equipment, and electronic equipment.
 The largest 5-mile cluster shown in Figure 10 contains 108 labs, which account for 58 percent of all labs in the larger 10-mile cluster.
 At the 1-mile scale, Boston has eight clusters, six of which are centered in the largest 5-mile cluster.
 The largest of these 1-mile clusters contains 30 labs, half of which conduct research on drugs.